jirothecat/Travel-City/README.md

 This project requires some commands to run in the terminal:

 To run the backend:
-- 'json-server --watch db.json'
+- json-server --watch db.json

-To start up the React project:
+In a new terminal, to start up the React project and run it on a different port:
 - npm start

 ### Features